 13. Remove the cap screws securing the heat shield to the exhaust pipe; then carefully remove the heat shield leaving the oxygen (O2) sensor in the exhaust pipe.
+Disconnect the sensor.

 14. Remove the exhaust pipe.
 Account for two exhaust gaskets.